visgl/deck.gl/docs/api-reference/geo-layers/mvt-layer.md

 * Default: `true`

 Use tile data in [binary format](https://github.com/visgl/loaders.gl/blob/master/modules/gis/docs/api-reference/geojson-to-binary.md) to improve performance (2-3x faster on large datasets).
 It removes the need for serialization and deserialization of data transferred by the worker back to the main process.
+[See here](../layers/geojson-layer.md#binary-format-details) for details on this format.

 Remarks: